rtmigo/fmap_dart/README.md

 diskBytes.saveBytesSync('*_*', ...);      // no problem
 ```

-Since each item is stored in a separate file, storage is most suitable for storing large objects: blobs and strings.
+Since each item is stored in a separate file, storage is most efficient for storing large objects: blobs and strings.
+Although it can store small ones like bool and int without any problems.

 ## Purge